covid19-bh-machine-learning/master/report/paper.md

 In order to address this question, the Machine Learning group of the [COVID-19 Biohackathon](https://github.com/virtual-biohackathons/covid-19-bh20), defined the following tasks:

-- Identify potential features at the nucleotide level based on the k-mers (for various k)
+- Identify potential features at the nucleotide level based on the k-mers, for various _k_ values.
-- Identify potential features at the aminoacid level, based on the AA frequencies (and for various word sizes)
+- Identify potential features at the aminoacid level, based on the AA frequencies, across various word sizes.
-- Perform in-silico estimates of epitopes for COVID19
+- Perform in-silico estimates of epitopes for COVID19.
-- Identify patterns in secondary structure (e.g. vs random sequences)
+- Identify patterns in secondary structure, compared to patterns evident in random sequences.

 Each task, and the corresponding outputs are detailed below.

-# Methods
+# 2. Approach

-## Determination of optimal amino acid k-mer size for orf1ab feature extraction.
+## 2.1.
+Data pre-Processing

+We used several different publicly available resources as input for this study.
+Specifically:

+- SARS-CoV-2 ORF1ab gene sequences and metadata for all _betacoronaviridae_ were obtained from [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
+- SARS-CoV-2 (COVID19) full assembly nucleotide sequences that have been identified in Humnas were retrieved from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)

-The SARS-CoV-2 orf1ab sequences and metadata were obtained from [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
-A processed version used in this study can be found here ([fasta](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_orf1ab.fasta), [metadata](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_orf1ab_meta.csv)).
+The processed version of all _betacoronaviridae_ sequences used in this study can be found here ([fasta](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_ORF1ab.fasta), [metadata](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_ORF1ab_meta.csv)).
 The nucleotide sequences were translated using Biopython[@10.1093/bioinformatics/btp163] package.

+The processed version of all human virus sequences can be found [here](https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed.fasta) and comprises of a set of 281 genome sequences of SARS-CoV-2, each one approximately 30,000 nucleotides in length.
+The corresponding meta-data file is [here](https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed_meta.csv) and contains information about the length of each sequence, geographical location, isolation source, collection date of the sample etc.

+## 2.2 Scope

+In order to identify interesting features across the target sequences, and investigate their usefulness as potential predictors, we applied a range of methods:
+1. Identification of optimal word (k-mer) size for aminoacid patterns
+2. Identification of potential k-mers features at the nucleotide level
+3. Continuous distributed representations for protein sequences to create phylogenetic trees in an alignment-free manner
+4. MHC class I and II binding affinity prediction

+# 3. Methods

+Each of these methods is described in more detail in the following sections.

+## 3.1 Determination of optimal amino acid word size for ORF1ab feature extraction.
-After the translation, the amino acid sequences were fragmented into k-mers of size 1 to 9.
-We took up four classification tasks  (Species, Host, Geographical Location, and Extraction Source)  based on the available labeled data.
-To be included in the classification task, the particular label should have represented at least 20 times in the whole dataset of 2384 unique sequences by accession.

-k-mers were embedded with CountVectorizer and fitted on logistic regression using the scikit-learn[@scikit-learn] package.
+Using the processed version of all _betacoronaviridae_ SARS-CoV-2 ORF1ab sequences, the amino acid sequences were fragmented into words ranging from 1 to 9 in size.
+From within the available meta-data, we selected four fields as potential classification targets; Species, Host, Geographical Location, and Extraction Source.
+In order for a field to be included as a classification target, the particular label must have a representation of at least 20 within the entire dataset of 2,384 unique, by accession ID, sequences.
+The produced words were embedded with `CountVectorizer` and fitted on logistic regression using the scikit-learn[@scikit-learn] package.
 Model performances were evaluated using a weighted average of precision, recall, and F1-score across the test data.

-## Potential features at the nucleotide level based on the k-mers
+## 3.2 Potential features at the nucleotide level based on the k-mers

 This approach focuses on the detection of k-mers that appear with high frequency in the data.
-The main dataset that was used for feature extraction is https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed.fasta and is actually a set of 281 genome sequences of SARS-CoV-2, each one consisting of approximately 30.000 nucleotides.
-The correspoding meta-data set is https://github.com/covid19-bh-machine-learning/master/blob/master/data/sars_cov_2_fixed_meta.csv and contains information about the length of each sequence, geographical location, isolation source, collection date of the sample etc.

-The analysis that was conducted is an algorithmic procedure based on a pruning tree, which dynamically evaluates k-mers of different lengths and keeps those with the highest evaluation, while at the same time kmers with low evaluation are rejected.
+The main dataset that was used for feature extraction is the set of 281 human SARS-CoV-2 virus sequences.
+The analysis that was conducted is an algorithmic procedure based on a pruning tree, which dynamically evaluates k-mers of different lengths and keeps those with the highest evaluation, while at the same time k-mers with low evaluation are rejected.
 The evaluation parameter depends both on the length of each k-mer and its frequency in the data.
 In this way, the most significant k-mers are isolated within a very decent time and can be used as features in our data.

-The analysis was conducted in two different ways.
-In the first approach the algorithm was applied to each sequence separately.
+The analysis was conducted in two different ways:
+- In the first approach the algorithm was applied to each sequence separately.
 In this way, the repetitiveness of k-mers within a single sequence was examined.
-The data that were extracted from this analysis have been joined with the meta data in a single data matrix (https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_mata_data_merged.csv).
+The data that were extracted from this analysis have been joined with the meta data in a [single data matrix](https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_mata_data_merged.csv).
 The elements below the k-mer columns correspond to the frequency of each k-mer within a single sequence.

-In the second approach, the algorithm was applied to the total data set and, thus, genome sequencies were treated as a single set.
+- In the second approach, the algorithm was applied to the total data set and, thus, genome sequences were treated as a single set.
 K-mers that appear with high frequency within all the genome sequences were successfully isolated in an output k-mers set.
 The next step was to remove all k-mers that appeared to every sequence from this output set, in order to reduce the dimensionality of the problem.
-The data that were extracted from this analysis have also been joined with the meta data set in a single data matrix (https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_meta_data__fixed_merged.csv).
-The elements below the k-mer columns are zeros and ones.
-One means that the current k-mer apperars in the corresponding sequence, while zero that it doesn't, as well.
+The data that were extracted from this analysis have also been joined with the meta data set in a [single data matrix](https://github.com/covid19-bh-machine-learning/master/blob/master/kmerClusteringData/kmer_analysis_and_meta_data__fixed_merged.csv).
+The elements below the k-mer columns are zeros and ones, where 1 indicates that the current k-mer appears in the corresponding sequence, while 0 indicates absence.

-## Potential features at the aminoacid level, based on the AA frequencies

-tbf -> t-SNE analysis, word2vec

-### Continuous distributed representations
+## 3.3 Continuous distributed representations for protein sequences to create phylogenetic trees in an alignment-free manner

 Biological sequence comparison is a well established way of inferring the relatedness of various organisms and the functional role of their components.
 In the last years there have been some efforts into representing biological sequences with new paradigms, especially by following Natural Language Processing methods, with the aim to capture the most meaningful information of the original sequences.
 Although more modern solutions are present in the world of NLP, like ELMo [@peters_2018_deep], BERT [@devlin_2018_bert], and so on, biological sequence representation still has much to explore [@kimothi_2016_distributed], especially in relation to the addressed task which has to be solved exploiting the new representation.
 One of the most successful word embedding-based models is the word2vec model [@mikolov_2013_efficient], for generating distributed representations of words.
 Some advances have been made with its standard application [@asgari_2015_continuous], both for DNA [@ng_2017_dna2vec], RNA [@yi_2020_learning] and protein [@asgari_2015_prot2vec] sequences.
 To briefly summarize those studies, the impact of projecting sequence data on embedded spaces is likely to reduce the complexity of the algorithms needed to solve certain tasks (_e.g._ protein family classification [@asgari_2015_prot2vec]).
 Moreover, this approach is promising to represent residue-level sequence contexts for potential phosphorylation sites and demonstrate its application in both general and kinase-specific phosphorylation site predictions [@xu_2018_phoscontext2vec].